yifeikong/garage/doc/book/development/scripts.md

 This script will configure each instance by assigning them a zone (`dc1`) and a weight (`1`).

-This script covers the [Configuring your Garage node](/quick_start/index.html#configuring-your-garage-node) section of our Quick start page.
+This script covers the [Creating a cluster layout](@/documentation/quick-start/_index.md#creating-a-cluster-layout) section of our Quick start page.

 ### 3. Create a key and a bucket